LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/samesite-cookies-chrome-80.md

 ---
 ## Context
 Cookies are one of the methods available for adding persistent state to websites.
 Over the years their capabilities have grown and evolved.
-Browsers (Specifically Chrome) are changing their behavior to enforce more privacy-preserving defaults and this will be enforced as part of Chrome 80.
+Browsers (specifically Chrome) are changing their behavior to enforce more privacy-preserving defaults and this will be enforced as part of Chrome 80.

 {: .notice}
 The Chrome SameSite changes will not affect the functionality of either the monitoring tag, or the secure storage mechanism of the unified window.